Jan200101/polecat/README.md

 ### [License](LICENSE)

-polecat is licensed under MIT so feel free to do what you want with it
+polecat is licensed under the GPLv3